 - They understand context.
 They are students of culture and seem to always know about the latest current events, pop culture, trending hashtags and memes.
 They fully understand the conversation they are entering into with the creative they produce.
 They understand the customer as a whole person–not just as they relate to a product or service.
 They know the voice and personality of the brand they represent.
 They know what competitors are saying and what else is competing for the prospect’s attention.

 - We know they “think different,” but what does that really mean?
 Often, they are simply masters of association.
 Taking what is known and relatable and presenting it in a fresh way.

-- Their visual presentation attracts attention and makes the customer feel like they are in a familiar environment.
+- Their visual presentation attracts attention.
+They know how to disrupt a person’s unconscious flow as well as how to make the customer feel like they are in a familiar environment.
 Imagery reflects the prospect as they see themselves, not necessarily as they really are.

-- They understand how the mind works, how the unconscious brain helps us navigate through the onslaught of thousands of marketing messages per day, how the reptilian brain has evolved to help us decide when to invest our precious attention, how the emotional brain develops desire, and how the logical brain rationalizes.
-Some are schooled in the concepts of neuromarketing, while others do this intuitively.
+- They understand how the mind works, how the unconscious helps us navigate through the onslaught of thousands of marketing messages each day, how the reptilian brain has evolved to help us decide when to invest our precious attention, how the emotional brain develops desire, and how the logical brain rationalizes that which we desire.
+Some are schooled in the concepts of neuromarketing and persuasion, while others do this intuitively.

 - They have an abundance mentality about ideas.
 They brainstorm openly and briskly, never slowing down to evaluate or troubleshoot ideas as they go.
 Only after the brainstorming is done do they evaluate critically, and they are always willing to scrap a great idea if it just isn’t right for the customer or the brand.